-This blog is dedicated to Dark Art, in all its myriad forms-

 Specific psychological aspects of her personality heavily influence her art: a passionate loner that dislikes traveling, is decidedly neurotic, scared of numerous things, and extremely afraid to die--not to mention living in a haunted house.

 Beyond this, Mäkilä defines her genre as a kind of new Victorianism that is darkly erotic, grotesque, yet beautiful, and a fan of black humor.
-Her view of artists are as magicians, not moneymakers, and she abhors dishonest, deceitful people.

 The goals she strives for through her work is to exorcise the personal demons of grief, sadness, pain, anger, rage, hurt, confusion, shame, and desire.
-Most of her work consists of acrylics, vintage photographs, paper cut outs, and charcoal, along with a few secret techniques.

-Mia's website can be found here, and her blog is here.
+here, and her blog is here.